ETS-ReactNative3/Google-and-FB-Login/README.md

 * Redux
 * Redux-Thunk

-For Custom Login you can use [this](https://github.com/husnaintahir/nodejs-simple-rest-api) repo, as it was developed 100% for this react-native application.
+You also need [this](https://github.com/husnaintahir/nodejs-simple-rest-api) repo for custom login and saving user's basic info from Google and Facebook login, as it was developed 100% for this react-native application.

-Clone this/download repo, run `npm install` inside project directory to install required node_modules.
+Clone/download this repo, run `npm install` inside project directory to install required node_modules.

 ## iOS setup